thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 | PostgreSQL           | Open   |
 | SQLite               | Open   |

 Relational database systems all share a few things in common.
 First, is the concept of a database server which contain multiple databases.
 And each database contains multiple tables.
-All the information inside of these tables are persisted to a hard disk by the relational database so you don't have to worry about how the information is stored.
+All the information inside of these tables are persisted to a hard disk by the database system so you don't have to worry about how the information is stored.
 For example, if you were building a web application for movie fanatics called Movie Junkies, it might use one database server with two databases: a `movie_junkies_dev` database for the development environment and `movie_junkies_test` database for the test environment.

 ```text
         Name        |   Owner   | Encoding